Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 minute
 Deadly venom beads on your fingers as you drag them across a creature in range.
 The target takes 2d6 Poison damage, then must succeed on a CON Save or be [Poisoned](conditions.md#poisoned) for the next minute.
 At the end of each of its turns, the target can make another CON Save.
 On a success, the spell ends on the target.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, it deals 3 (1d6) additional Poison damage for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, it deals 3 (1d6) additional Poison damage for each slot level above 2.
 - **Classes**: Druid, Ranger
 *(Source: CS)*